vimlesh1975/multivideo/README.md

-# Multivideo CasparCG Controller
+# LED Player (Multivideo CasparCG Controller)

-A compact Next.js control surface for playing, positioning, and resizing three media blocks on a CasparCG channel.
-Now fully self-contained with a Windows Service installer.
+A powerful Next.js control surface for playing, positioning, and resizing dynamic video blocks on a CasparCG channel.
+Integrated with a customizable grid system and Windows Service installer.

 ## Features